News

 Other awards presented during the evening

-In addition the National Athletics League winning club - Harrow AC - was presented with their trophy by NAL Chair Len Steers.
-The Ron Pickering Ron Pickering Memorial Fund athletes of the year were also recognised and two Bursary Funds awarded.
+The National Athletics League winning club - Harrow AC - was presented with their trophy by NAL Chair Len Steers.
+In addition, the Ron Pickering Memorial Fund athletes of the year were also recognised and two Bursary Funds awarded.
 Also in attendance were athletes Will Barnicoat, Maddie Down and Will Ives who shared some of their athletics highlights during informal interviews with host Hannah England.

 Bursary Awards